 7.3 The Agreement ends by cancellation with due observance of a notice period of one month, but no sooner than any definite term of the Agreement has expired.
 Termination by the Licensee must take place in the manner designated for this purpose under his account on the Website.

 Article 8.
 Updates, support and help desk services

-8.1 During the term of the Agreement, Woosa will endeavor to realize an optimal functioning of the Plugin by providing updates, but never undertakes to make certain updates available with regard to the making available of updates.
-Updates must be installed by the Licensee itself and made available to the Licensee as a download.
+8.1.
+Woosa will make every effort to achieve an optimal operation of the Plugin by providing updates during the term of the Agreement, but is never committed to specific deadlines with regard to the provision of updates.
+Updates must be installed by the Licensee himself and will be made available to the Licensee as a download.

-8.2 For support when using the Plugin, Licensee is requested to first consult the “Support Center” page on the Website.
-In addition, Woosa is available for support from Monday to Friday (excluding public holidays) from 8:30 am to 5:00 pm by phone (+31 (0) 320-788163) and via live chat on the Website.
-For support, the Licensee may also contact us by email (firstname.lastname@example.org).
-By telephone, chat or email contact, Woosa may refer Licensee to the “Support Center” page on the Website without further explanation if the answer to the support question is stated there.
-Woosa is therefore only bound to respond to Licensee’s reasonable support questions; Free support can never be construed as an obligation on Woosa to deal with unreasonable support questions from Licensee.
+8.2 For support with the use of the Plugin, the Licensee is requested to consult the page “Support Center” on the Website.
+Woosa may refer the Licensee to the “Support Center” page on the Website without further explanation if the answer to the support question is stated there.
+Woosa is therefore only obliged to respond to reasonable support questions from the Licensee; ‘free support’ can never be interpreted as an obligation of Woosa to deal with unreasonable support questions from the Licensee.

-8.3 Requested support will be provided as soon as possible, without prejudice to the provisions of the previous paragraph.
-Woosa never commits to a deadline in this respect.
-Woosa is therefore never liable for any damage as a result of the Licensee’s judgment not providing the requested support in time.
+8.4 Requested support will be provided as soon as possible, without prejudice to the provisions in the previous paragraphs of this article.
+Woosa will never commit to a deadline in this respect.
+Woosa will therefore never be liable for any damage as a result of the Licensee’s opinion that the requested support was not provided in time.